-GTS allocations shall be advertised from the coordinator to the corresponding devices via control frames including GTS Descriptor elements.
+GTS allocations shall be signalled from the coordinator to the corresponding devices via control frames including GTS Descriptor elements or GTS Descriptor List element.
 These control frames shall be unicasts and only be received by the devices for which the GTS allocations are designated.
-Devices shall infer that a GTS allocation concents itself based on that receiver address.
+Devices shall infer that a GTS allocation belongs to themselves based on that receiver address.

-Each GTS Descriptor element shall include the superframe number of the superframe it gets valid in.
 A GTS allocation is only valid for one superframe.

 Synchronization